Danielsolano05/about-me/README.md

 # about-me
-this website is about me and what I like.
+This website is about me and what I like.

+As of now the website will prompt you about questions about me what I like what are my pasions and what year was i born I am currentyl working on addding more questions and more information about me and my life.